thecml/kubernetes-on-arm/README.md

 ## Build the Docker images for ARM

 Everything have to be compiled to ARM.
-Fortunately this is possible, sometimes easily, with Go.
+Fortunately this is possible with Go.
 We will be setting up Kubernetes in a Docker container, so we have to build some images.

 This step is now optional.